mustafaakilli/master-thesis/README.md

 This project is developed with Intellij IDEA, Angular 5 and Java 8

 ## License
-This project is a part of Master Thesis from [IAAS](http://www.iaas.uni-stuttgart.de/) department of [Uni-Stuttgart](https://www.uni-stuttgart.de/).
+This project is a part of Master Thesis from [IAAS](http://www.iaas.uni-stuttgart.de/) department of [University of Stuttgart](https://www.uni-stuttgart.de/).
 All the rights are reserved.
 The concepts and implementations created in this thesis are compatible with the Apache v2.0 license.
 The source codes are published under the Apache v2.0 license as well as under the Eclipse public license, [Eclipse Contributor Agreement](http://www.eclipse.org/legal/ECA.php)